Looking for a way to entertain your kids that's easy, thrifty and unique? Why not try making your own puzzles!

 You will need:

-Select 4 or 5 Duplo pieces in different colours and place them on some matching paper.
-Organise them so that they create a shape like those on the cards above.
+Select 4 or 5 Duplo pieces in different colours and place them on some matching paper in an interesting shape.

 Draw around them in pencil first (this is easiest) then go over the lines in black pen.